-To understand the level of mail fraud you face, and to determine whether or not it constitutes felony or misdemeanor charges, the Shah Law Firm will investigate the details of your unique charges and help you understand exactly what you’re up against.
+To understand the level of mail fraud you face, and to determine whether or not it constitutes a felony or misdemeanor charge, the Shah Law Firm will investigate the details of your unique charges and help you understand exactly what you’re up against.

 Call to Schedule a Free Legal Consultation Today